-West Sussex Fire & Rescue Service and staff from the county council helped to ensure that households in the affected areas had a regular fresh drinking water supply.
+The fire service and county council staff helped to ensure that households in the affected areas had a regular fresh drinking water supply.
 More than 2,500 bottles of water were distributed to vulnerable local people.

-This included going door to door handing out water supplies, checking what support people needed and checking water supply problems.
+This included going door to door handing out water supplies, checking what support people needed, and checking water supply problems.